What are Risks when Buying Houses at Auction?

 There are many risks to buying a property at auction but they are all avoidable if you prepare, properly.
 The trick, as always, is to do your homework.
-Today, Andy tells a cautionary tale of a man he was working with who got a little carried up in the moment and ended up spending five-hundred thousand pounds on five houses that he realised instantly he should never have bought.
+Today, we look at a cautionary tale of a man who got a little carried away in the moment and ended up spending £500,000 on five houses he should never have bought.

 Property Auction Horror Stories